viktorpenelski/spring-kafka-mongodb-demo/README.md

 ```

 this will create a local image `com.github.viktorpenelski/spring-kafka-mongo-demo`
-and bring it up along all of the dependencies (zoo, kafka, mongo)
+and bring it up along all of the dependencies (zoo, kafka, mongo).

+The service will be available on `localhost:8080`

 ---